inkle/ink-unity-integration/Readme.md

 For more information on **ink**, see [the documentation in the main ink repo](https://github.com/inkle/ink).
 For convenience, the package also creates an (**Ink > Help**) menu option.

+To keep up to date with the latest news about ink [sign up for the mailing list](http://www.inklestudios.com/ink#signup).

 ## Customisation

 This package has been designed to be modular.
 You can delete many of the folders to remove functionality without causing errors.